Alexey Nechayev: Entrepreneurial activity

-In 1990 he started doing business – first selling newspapers and books in the subway passages.
+In 1990, he started doing business – first selling newspapers and books in the subway passages.
 Together with partners, he establishes the publishing house of children's literature "Master".
-The first edition of The Chronicles of Narnia was published by the publishing house.
+The first Russian edition of The Chronicles of Narnia was published by the publishing house.
 From 1996 to 1997 he worked on the stock market in Ukraine.

-In 1997, Nechaev created and headed the company for the production and trade of cosmetics "Russian Line".
+In 1997, Nechaev created and headed the company to produce and trade cosmetics "Russian Line".
 In the same year, Nechaev and his partner Alexander Davankov acquired a patent for the use of aquaftem.
 This substance became the basis for the products of "Russian Line", and subsequently Faberlic.
 For the project, work in the format of direct sales was chosen.
-Since its inception, Nechayev has been and remains the sole leader of the company.
-At the initial stage, he invested $2 million of his own funds in the project and took another $1 million for the development of the company from friends.
+Since its inception, Nechayev has been and remains the company's sole leader.
+At the initial stage, he invested $2 million of his own funds in the project and took another $1 million for the company's development from friends.

-In 2001, in connection with entering the international markets, it was rebranded and the name of the company was changed to Faberlic.
-A little earlier, in 2000, due to entering foreign markets, on the initiative of partners, a new line of products began to be developed.
-Then Alexey Nechaev and Alexander Davankov made a radical restructuring of the distribution system, and a network of single-brand Beauty Cafe stores was launched, in which they began to sell Faberlic products.
+In 2001, in connection with entering the international markets, it was rebranded and the company's name was changed to Faberlic.
+A little earlier, in 2000, due to entering foreign markets, a new line of products began to be developed on the initiative of partners.
+Then Alexey Nechaev and Alexander Davankov made a radical restructuring of the distribution system, and a network of single-brand Beauty Cafe stores was launched, and they began to sell Faberlic products.

 The company is a leader in export and one of the largest Russian manufacturers of hygiene and cosmetics.
-One of the three market leaders among companies specializing in direct sales in Russia, and one of the five leaders of the perfumery and cosmetic market in Russia.
-The network of distribution partners Faberlic is one million people in Russia.
-In addition to Russia, the company operates in 40 more countries around the world and is one of the 50 largest global companies specializing in direct sales.
+One of the three market leaders among companies specializing in direct sales in Russia, and one of the five leaders of Russia's perfumery and cosmetic market.
+The network of distribution partners, Faberlic, is one million people in Russia.
+In addition to Russia, the company operates in 40 more countries worldwide and is one of the 50 largest global companies specializing in direct sales.
 Since 2006, Faberlic has been included in the world rating of the largest cosmetic companies of the Women's Wear Daily publication, where it is the only representative of Russia.
-In 2015, the company was ranked 3rd in the list of the fastest growing cosmetics companies, compiled by WWD.
+In 2015, the company was ranked 3rd on the list of the fastest-growing cosmetics companies compiled by WWD.

 By 2017, Faberlic has become the largest Russian company in the direct sales market and one of the largest Russian cosmetics manufacturers.

 Alexey Nechayev mentors a number of Faberlic innovative projects.